wpjessie/cookcalcs/README.md

-This is a place to find recipes and methdods
+This is a place to find recipes and methdods that have version tracking so I don't get confused<br>
-Batch calcs will be added later probably
+Batch calcs will be added later probably<br>